Beef Walk Ballinrobe Mayo

 This is a national event and all farmers from across Ireland are very welcome to attend.
 The event will deliver key learnings for suckler farmers and indeed sheep farmers.

 This free event is very kindly sponsored by FBD Insurance.
-There will be some light food and refreshments available from 6:00 pm and the event will get underway at 6:30 pm sharp and finish at 8:30 pm.
+Flame grilled burgers available at 6:00 pm sharp for those who wish to arrive early and the event will get underway at 6:30 pm sharp and finish at 8:30 pm.

 Sponsors